 • Putting sub-limits

-• Stop-loss arrangements like co-payment, disease-wise caps
+• Stop-loss arrangements like co-payments, and disease-wise caps.

 • Introduction of waiting periods for pre-existing diseases, etc. (benefits restriction)